Jeffrey Wigand: Tobacco industry whistleblowing

+In late 1995 The State of Mississippi subpoenaed Wigand to testify in the state's lawsuit against thirteen major tobacco companies ('Big Tobacco').
+The state contended the companies' products led to the tobacco-related deaths of Mississippi residents.
+The state sued because it had to spend state funds to treat their illnesses.

-Wigand became nationally known as a whistleblower on February 4, 1996, when he appeared on the CBS news program 60 Minutes.
+Wigand later became famous as a whistleblower, when he appeared on the CBS news program 60 Minutes on February 4, 1996.
 He stated that Brown & Williamson had intentionally manipulated its tobacco blend with chemicals such as ammonia to increase the effect of nicotine in cigarette smoke.
 According to Wigand, he was subsequently harassed and received anonymous death threats.

 Wigand had begun to work for Brown & Williamson in January 1989.
 He was fired on March 24, 1993.
-He says that he was fired as a whistleblower because he knew that high-ranking corporate executives knowingly approved the addition of additives to their cigarettes, that were known to be carcinogenic and/or addictive, such as coumarin.
+He says that he was fired as a whistleblower because he knew that high-ranking corporate executives knowingly approved the addition of additives to their cigarettes that were known to be carcinogenic and/or addictive, such as coumarin.